 The clinic leagues teach beginning basketball skills for 1st grade boys and girls.
-Their teams will meet once each Saturday for a 90-minute session where these skills are taught.
+Their teams will meet once each Saturday (Boys) and Sunday (Girls) for a 90-minute session where these skills are taught.
 During each session, skills are taught through different activities including drills, conditioning exercises and games.
 In addition, each session includes scrimmaging with another clinic team where the skills they learn are put to work and further developed.
 These games are not officiated, but are coached by the coaching staffs.Recreation basketball teams play regular officiated games on the weekends.
 Scores are kept and playoffs are played.
 These age groups include 2nd – 12th grade boys and girls.
 In addition to these games, teams in the 2nd – 8th grade groups will practice one night each week for one hour.
 The senior leagues (9th-12th grades) do not practice, but they play games on the weekends.Middle school teams are selected largely from students who attend the represented middle school.Students from middle schools not represented may play on a combined team, like Howard United,which is made up of players from various middles schools.
 Travel and Middle School basketball teams are selected from players who try-out for them.
 Travel teams carry the name of HCYP Elite; Middle School teams are called by the middle school they represent.Travel and Middle School Teams play at a higher and more intense level and practice accordingly.
 These teams generally hold two, 90-minute practices each week (after 5:00 PM) and will generally play one or two games on the weekends, plus holiday tournaments, depending on what the head coach sets up.These teams are managed directly by each team’s head coach, who determines who is chosen for these teams.
 These teams also are responsible for their own expenses beyond what the registration fees cover.
 Travel and Middle School team expenses generally include, but are not limited to: uniform purchase, league entry fees, travel costs, team equipment, gym costs, etc. Limited insurance and practice gym usage is covered through the HCYP Basketball registration fee.

 7. Are the Middle School teams affiliated with the Howard County Public School System (HCPSS)?